Arsenal set to receive £1M as Asemota set to join Villa - TribalFootball.com

-Goalkeeper Owen Asemota is set to join Aston Villa after turning down Arsenal’s offer of a scholarship which means the Gunners will receive compensation.
+Goalkeeper Owen Asemota is set to join Aston Villa after turning down Arsenal’s offer of a scholarship .

-The 16-year-old prodigy was developed at the club’s Hale End academy over many years but turned down the offer to stay at the club after Villa swooped in.
+The 16-year-old prodigy was developed at the club’s Hale End academy over many years but turned down the offer to stay after Villa swooped in, reports Jeorge Bird's Arsenal youth website.

 Advertisement